Wednesday, December 26, 2012

 I saw these at a quirky Portland store that sells all kinds of very random things (notice the bowl of candy in the background and also the bowl of scissors).

-This time of year my mind is illumintated with cartoon characters and vintage fonts and the Magic-Glo of the costumes of the late Octobers of my early childhood.
+This time of year my mind is illuminated with cartoon characters and vintage fonts and the Magic-Glo of the costumes of the late Octobers of my early childhood.
 These images can be hard to explain to someone who doesn't know what I'm talking about.
 It is sort of Hanna Barbara-ish.
 It is sort of Ben Cooper-ish....

 Halloween is considered the most important holiday to Generation X. It would be hard to have a Gen X blog and not write about Halloween....while other holidays can be full of family conflict, Halloween is simple - there aren't expectations of you and by putting on a costume you can escape reality even if for just one night.